DREO AC516S 14,000 BTU Portable Air Conditioner - Review and limits

 Cooling reach

 The headline cooling capacity is strong for a portable unit, and the advertised reach to 16 ft is the sort of detail that matters in a real room rather than on a page.
-It gives the AC516S a credible route for bedrooms and medium living spaces where you want more than spot cooling.
+It gives this AC516S 14,000 BTU listing a credible route for bedrooms and medium living spaces where you want more than spot cooling, but the 120 V voltage entry on Amazon UK deserves a compatibility check before purchase.

 What that changes is simple enough.
 You are buying a unit that can take the edge off a hot room quickly, but the best result still depends on room layout, sun exposure, and how much heat the space holds.
 If you want a small, quiet personal cooler, this is more machine than you need.